On This Page

 Why Visit Santiago?

 Santiago thrives as Chile's dynamic modern Andean metropolis where dramatic snow-capped Andes mountains tower impressively 6,000+ meters above gleaming glass skyscrapers creating one of South America's most spectacular urban backdrops, historic funiculars (ascensors) ascend steep San Cristóbal Hill to reach the towering 14-meter Virgin Mary statue overlooking panoramic views across the sprawling urban valley, and world-class Carmenère wines (Chile's signature grape variety, thought extinct until rediscovered in Chile in 1994) flow abundantly from prestigious Maipo Valley vineyards located mere 30-60 kilometers beyond the city limits.
-Chile's political capital and powerful economic engine (approximately 7 million people in the wider Greater Santiago urban area, about 40% of Chile's total population concentrated here) spreads across an extensive valley basin dramatically positioned between the towering Andes cordillera to the east and the lower Coastal Range to the west—winter months (June-August, remember Southern Hemisphere seasons reverse) bring stunning snow-dusted mountain backdrops perfect for Instagram photos and nearby skiing at Valle Nevado and Portillo, while hot summer months (December-February) regularly see temperatures reach 30-33°C and unfortunately persistent smog from traffic and industry blankets the basin creating air quality issues.
-San Cristóbal Hill's (Cerro San Cristóbal) 850-meter summit reached by funicular railway (CLP 1,600 one-way /2,250 return, roughly $2–$2) or cable car (teleférico) offers spectacular 360° panoramic views—the massive Virgin Mary statue (Santuario de la Inmaculada Concepción) visible from much of the city, small zoo halfway up the hillside, and extensive walking/jogging paths provide welcome urban escape from Santiago's pollution and noise, while neighboring smaller Cerro Santa Lucía's beautifully terraced hilltop gardens preserve a historic Spanish colonial fortress with fountains and city views from Providencia.
+Chile's political capital and powerful economic engine (approximately 7 million people in the wider Greater Santiago urban area, about 40% of Chile's total population concentrated here) spreads across an extensive valley basin dramatically positioned between the towering Andes cordillera to the east and the lower Coastal Range to the west—winter months (June-August, remember Southern Hemisphere seasons reverse) bring stunning snow-dusted mountain backdrops perfect for Instagram photos and nearby skiing at Valle Nevado and Portillo, while hot summer months (December-February) regularly see temperatures reach 30-33°C (86-91°F) and unfortunately persistent smog from traffic and industry blankets the basin creating air quality issues.
+San Cristóbal Hill's (Cerro San Cristóbal) 880-meter summit reached by funicular railway (around $2.36 / CLP 2,044 one-way) or cable car (teleférico) offers spectacular 360° panoramic views—the massive Virgin Mary statue (Santuario de la Inmaculada Concepción) visible from much of the city, small zoo halfway up the hillside, and extensive walking/jogging paths provide welcome urban escape from Santiago's pollution and noise, while neighboring smaller Cerro Santa Lucía's beautifully terraced hilltop gardens preserve a historic Spanish colonial fortress with fountains and city views from Providencia.

 What to Do